Rubaalnadi/Frontend_Mentor/challeng_3/README-template.md

-# Frontend Mentor - Space tourism website solution
+# Frontend Mentor - Order summary card solution

-This is a solution to the [Space tourism website challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/space-tourism-multipage-website-gRWj1URZ3).
+This is a solution to the [Order summary card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents